mth/yeti/doc/intro.rst

 Value bindings
 ~~~~~~~~~~~~~~~~~~
 Values can be named - this is called binding value to a name.
-In java terms a value binding is a final variable - those bindings are
+In Java terms a value binding is a final variable - those bindings are
 by default immutable.
 ::